South American cuisine: Andes

 The food of the Andes is highly influenced by the indigenous peoples.
 The principal foods continue to be corn, potatoes and other tubers.
 The meats most characteristic of this zone are the llama (Peru) and the guinea pig (Chile, Bolivia, Peru, Colombia and the Argentine northwest).
 In areas where there is fresh water, trout is consumed.

 Chupe andino refers to various stews and soups that are prepared in the Andes mountains region.
 One of the most important drinks is chicha.
 Important dishes include humitas, locro, chanfaina, arepas, quimbolitos (dessert tamales), and peppers.
-A famous dish from the Peruvian Andes is pachamanca.
+A famous dish from the Ecuadorian Andes is pachamanca.
 From the mixture of German, native cuisine, and the Chiloé Archipelago in the southern Andes comes valdiviano and curanto.

 The wetter areas of Peru produce sugar cane, lemon, bananas, and oranges.
 Chancaca is popular as well as carbonara, sancocho, huevos quimbos, potato pie, and ch'arki.

 Pampas

 The pampas have the most Italian and Spanish influences.
 In Argentina, they are the center of the three typical Argentine dishes dulce de leche, asado (churrasco in Brazil), and milanesa.

 Argentine pizza is different from Italian pizza, being closer to calzones.
 Pasta and polenta are common in Argentina and on the Pampas generally.
 Empanadas and choripán are very popular fast food in Argentina and Uruguay.
 Churros, ensaïmada, alfajor, Spanish tortillas with potato, meatballs, sopa de mondongo, and puchero are Spanish-derived Pampas cuisine.
 Mate is popular on the Pampas.